 - Practical help – Helping them clean up their desk shows them you are there for them and that you care.

-- Writing notes – Writing them an encouraging note can bring a smile to their face.
+- Writing notes – Writing them an encouraging message can make them smile.

-- Talking – Just spending an extra moment talking with them can make them feel seen and worthy.
+- Talking – Spending extra time talking with them can make them feel seen and worthy.

 There are so many little ways to brighten a child’s day.
-We want to be seen as adults who are kind and value those around them.
+We want to be seen as kind adults and value those around them.
 You bet that the children are watching us!

 2. Lesson Plans

-Direct instruction centered around being kind and treating other people well is important to schedule into your timetable.
+Direct instruction centered around kindness and treating others well is important to schedule into your timetable.

-SEL lessons offer us the opportunity to demonstrate how significant these topics (such as kindness and respect) are and that they are just as important to learn as the other subjects taught in school.
+SEL lessons allow us to demonstrate how significant these topics (such as kindness and respect) are and that they are just as important to learn as the other subjects taught in school.

 - Morning meetings – Schedule these lessons during your morning meeting as activities.